Installation & Quick Start

 Allow2Ban (Request Volume Banning)

-Allow2Ban is the inverse of Fail2Ban: it counts every request for a key and bans when the count exceeds the threshold, without needing a filter predicate.
+Allow2Ban is the inverse of Fail2Ban: it counts every request for a key and bans as soon as the count reaches the threshold (threshold: 1000 bans on the 1000th request), without needing a filter predicate.

 // Ban any IP that sends more than 1000 requests in 60 seconds